markgoodson/neg101/PITCHME.md

 ## What is negotiation?

 - The process of discussing something with someone in order to reach an agreement with them [Cambridge Dictionary]
-- Bargaining (give and take) process between two or more parties (each with its own aims, needs, and viewpoints) seeking to discover a common ground and reach an agreement to settle a matter of mutual concern or resolve a conflict [Business Dictionary]
+- Bargaining process between two or more parties seeking to discover a common ground and reach an agreement to settle a matter of mutual concern or resolve a conflict [Business Dictionary]
 - The deliberation, discussion, or conference upon the terms of a proposed agreement; the act of settling or arranging the terms and conditions of a bargain, sale, or other business transaction [The Law Dictionary]
-- It involves people interacting to achieve an agreement to get something done [Goodson 2018]
+- It involves people interacting to agree how to get something done [Goodson 2018]

 ---
 ## Negotiaphobia